 The Guidelines identify many of the steps we would expect to see though some important pieces are missing that can be further spelled out in the Duty Manual.
 For instance, the Guidelines do not discuss officers making on-scene public safety statements to ensure that the threat to the public has been neutralized.
-Since all lethal force events are criminally investigated and to safeguard against potential Garrity concerns, SJPD should ensure that public safety statements from the involved officer are requested only when the information cannot be gathered from another source (e.g., witnessing officer).
-The statement should also be limited to matters of public safety (i.e., number and direction of shots fired, injured persons, and whether the suspect is still at large).
+Since all lethal force events are criminally investigated and to safeguard against potential Garrity concerns, SJPD should ensure that public safety statements from the involved officer are requested only when the information cannot be gathered from another source (e.g., witnessing officer).35 The statement should also be limited to matters of public safety (i.e., number and direction of shots fired, injured persons, and whether the suspect is still at large).
 Such considerations should be included in the Duty Manual to lay out clear expectations for public safety statements as well as identify who is responsible for such statements.
-The Guidelines also do not discuss imposing restrictions on officer communication.
-Aside from a select set of individuals (e.g., spouse, attorney), the involved officer and witnessing officers should be restricted from discussing details of the incident with others until the completion of administrative and criminal investigations.
+The Guidelines also do not discuss imposing restrictions on officer and witnessing officers should be restricted from discussing details of the involved officer and witnessing officers should be restricted from discussing details of the incident with others until the completion of administrative and criminal investigations.
 Having this information in the Duty Manual will help safeguard the integrity of the investigation.